 All documents must be scanned and sent to us by e-mail.

-Should any kind of problem occur – we will do our best to solve it.
+Should any kind of problem or a question occur – we will do our best to solve it.

-After all documents have been approved – and you have paid 50% of payment (our packages and prices are very competitive) we will send you an email stating place and time of registration.
+After all documents be approved – and you have paid 50% of payment (our packages and prices are very competitive) we will send you an email stating place and time of marriage.
 The last 50% is paid upon arrival at our place.

-Approval by the Danish authorities typically takes 3-6 weeks (it used to be just 10-14 days, but as per 1 January 2019 Denmark has changed the rules for the marriges.
-Rules have been unified and the list of documents has been extended).
+Approval by the Danish authorities typically takes a couple of weeks.
 The actual ceremony takes 25-30 minutes.
 Then two marriage certificates translated into 5 languages are issued.
 Some countries do not accept a danish issued marriage certificate.
-If this is the case the document must be legalised, which we can do or you can do it yourself.
+If this is the case the document must be legalized, which we can do or you can do it yourself.
+If your native country hasn’t signed the Hague Treaty of 1961 an additional certification by the local Representation can be required.

 Danes can change their name when marrying – foreigners must do this in their home country.